Skip to main content

 A 106-room boutique hotel in the heart of the bustling Union Market area relaunched with new branding and new spaces.
 The name honors the former owner of the Bolgiano Seed Company, which provided lawn seeds for The White House and National Mall from this site in the mid-1900s.
 Today, the design-centric hotel showcases a foliage-rich industrial charm.
 The reception, expansive lobby and Treehouse Rooftop lounge provide warm and welcoming communal spaces that capture the essence and authenticity of the burgeoning neighborhood.

-Just east of picturesque Key Bridge, along the Georgetown waterfront, the Netherlands-based chain plans to open its third property in DC.
-A 100-year-old building will be expanded, renovated and converted into a stylish 230-room, seven-story hotel.
+Just east of picturesque Key Bridge, along the Georgetown waterfront, CitizenM, newly acquired by Marriott, plans to open its third property in DC.
+The facade will be preserved as a 100-year-old building is expanded, renovated and converted into a stylish 230-room hotel.

 • The Georgetown University Hotel in the Leavey Center (Summer 2026)